Helping you navigate through life’s challenges.

 Sarah Young is a Masters-Level, Registered Social Worker & Psychotherapist.
 She also the Clinic Manager of Think Waterloo Psychology.

-***Virtual Services available for individuals in Ontario during COVID-19 pandemic***
+***Some clients may be seen in person.
+Virtual Services also available for individuals across Ontario during COVID-19 pandemic***

 *Please leave a message with times we can call you back if you leave a voicemail.